|Top Previous Next|

 The location of the screen folder is specified in the "General Settings" screen.

-Each profile is defined by a settings.xml file and has an associated manifest file.
-A manifest file is simply a list of files and their checksums and is used when updating events on an iPad.
+Each profile is stored in a separate subfolder of the current event's folder and contains a settings.xml file, one or more screen files and an associated manifest file.
+The manifest file is simply a list of files and their checksums in that folder and is used when updating events on an iPad.
 If you edit a profile's settings and save them the associated manifest file is updated automatically.
-Sometimes it is necessary to update the manifest files manually (e.g. when editing a screen image using Photoshop or adding files) and this can be done by pressing the "Regenerate manifests..." button.
+Sometimes it is necessary to update the manifest files manually (e.g. when editing a screen image using Photoshop or adding files) and this can be done by right clicking on the event and selecting "Regenerate manifests...".
 If you make some changes to an event but the updated files aren't copied to the iPad try regenerating the manifests and updating the iPad again.

 Please see Updating Events for more information.